What's in this article?

 Show Don’t Tell

-The real power of an infographic is the visual nature of the medium.
-This should always be top of mind when you’re making choices between showing (visuals) and telling (copy)–visuals should substantially outweigh copy, at least 4:1.
+This should always be at the top of mind when making choices between showing (visuals) and telling (copy)—visuals should substantially outweigh copy, at least 4:1.

-The example above is an excellent representation of a showing visualization.
-It quickly conveys context and significance without undue copy–showing you an interesting and relevant story.
+Quickly convey context and significance without undue copy–showing you an interesting and relevant story.

 Here we are at the end.
-If you’ve made it all the way to this point you probably have a real interest in the topic.
+If you’ve made it all the way to this point, you probably have a real interest in the topic.
 You’re probably even buying into my perspective on the topic.
-That makes it a perfect time to pitch you on the next step.

-This is exactly how an infographic should work.
-Never drive your audience all the way to the end without a strong call to action–a clear and specific next step.
+That makes it a perfect time to pitch you on the next step: Never drive your audience to the end without a strong call to action, a clear and specific next step.

-The Checklist
+Creating an Effective Infographic: The Checklist

-Just in case you’re one of those people that read the last page first or simply cheated and scrolled all the way to the bottom for the bottom line, here’s the punch list for making a great infographic:
+Just in case you’re one of those people who read the last page first or simply cheated and scrolled all the way to the bottom for the bottom line, here’s the punch list for making a great infographic:

 - Good infographics should only address one topic, concept, or argument.